Mediation

 • Divorce mediation is a process where a neutral third party, known as the mediator, helps couples resolve issues related to their divorce.
 It is a collaborative process that can address matters like child custody, spousal support, property division, and more, without the need for a lengthy court battle.

-• Yes, in Texas, mediation is required for divorce cases involving child custody, conservatorship, visitation, and child support, as long as there are no allegations of domestic violence and both parties are represented by attorneys.
+• Yes, in Texas, mediation is required for divorce matters involving child custody, conservatorship, visitation, and child support, as long as there are no allegations of domestic violence and both parties are represented by attorneys.

 • Yes, mediation can be especially helpful in high-conflict custody cases.
 The mediator can help facilitate communication between the parents and even bring in child psychologists or custody experts to assist in determining the best interests of the child.